Sales. Orders. Average Order Value. Churn.

 What a way to start our vacation.
 And now here I am, telling you.

 This series of unfortunate events got me thinking… what was even the point of their “pre-check” option?
-The resort obviously gets financial value (a room paid in full), but they didn’t design any value for customers.
+The resort obviously gets financial value (a room paid in full), but they didn’t design any value for me, the customer.
 I still had to hand over my credit card at the front desk—so literally no time was saved.

-As for the wrong room number, is there a simple solution to prevent human errors, such as transposed numbers and illegible handwriting?
+As for the wrong room number, is there a simple solution to prevent human errors, such as transposed numbers or illegible handwriting?

 Let’s try this again:

-After observing the constant mobs of people in the lobby, it’s clear the check-in process is a customer problem.
+After observing the constant mobs of people in the lobby, it’s clear the check-in process is a customer problem and business problem.
 While interviewing several parents, several express high levels of stress managing / entertaining their children while waiting to check-in.

 What if families could bypass the front desk altogether?
 That is, allow customers to check-in, choose their room and any upgrades, and unlock their hotel door from their smartphone?